mdolab/openconcept/docs/features/propulsion.rst

 ------------------------------

 This model uses an empirical propeller efficiency map for a constant speed turboprop propeller under the hood.
-For low speed, it uses a static thrust coefficient map from Raymer.
+For low speed, it uses a static thrust coefficient map from :cite:t:`raymer2006aircraft`.
 Propeller maps for three and four bladed propellers are included.

 Generator: ``SimpleGenerator``